 We listed the Oregon silverspot butterfly as a threatened species under the Act (16 U.S.C.
-1531 et seq.) on October 15, 1980 (45 FR 44935; July 2, 1980).
-We designated critical habitat for the subspecies at the time of listing (45 FR 44935; July 2, 1980).
+1531 et seq.) on October 15, 1980 (45 FR 44935, July 2, 1980).
+We designated critical habitat for the Oregon silverspot butterfly at the time of listing (45 FR 44935, July 2, 1980).
+On December 23, 2016, we published in the Federal Register a proposed rule to establish a nonessential experimental population of the Oregon silverspot butterfly in northwestern Oregon (81 FR 94296).
+The comment period on the proposed rule was open for 60 days, through February 21, 2017.
+Comments on the proposed rule are addressed below, under Summary of Comments and Recommendations.

 Species listed as endangered or threatened are afforded protection primarily through the prohibitions of section 9 of the Act and the requirements of section 7 of the Act.
 Section 9 of the Act, among other things, prohibits the take of endangered wildlife.
 "Take" is defined by the Act as harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or attempt to engage in any such conduct.
-Our regulations (50 CFR 17.31) generally extend the prohibition of take to threatened wildlife species.
+Our regulations in title 50 of the Code of Federal Regulations (50 CFR 17.31) generally extend the prohibition of take to threatened wildlife species.
 Section 7 of the Act outlines the procedures for Federal interagency cooperation to conserve federally listed species and protect designated critical habitat.
 It mandates that all Federal agencies use their existing authorities to further the purposes of the Act by carrying out programs for the conservation of listed species.
 It also states that Federal agencies must, in consultation with the Service, ensure that any action they authorize, fund, or carry out is not likely to jeopardize the continued existence of a listed species or result in the destruction or adverse modification of designated critical habitat.
 Section 7 of the Act does not affect activities undertaken on private land unless they are authorized, funded, or carried out by a Federal agency.

 The 1982 amendments to the Act (16 U.S.C.
-1531 et seq.) included the addition of section 10(j), which allows for the designation of reintroduced populations of listed species as 'experimental populations."
-The provisions of section 10(j) were enacted to ameliorate concerns that reintroduced populations would negatively impact landowners and other private parties, by giving the Secretary greater regulatory flexibility and discretion in managing the reintroduction of listed species to encourage recovery in collaboration with partners, especially private landowners.
-Under section 10(j) of the Act and our regulations at 50 CFR 17.81, the Service may designate as an experimental population an endangered or threatened species that has been or will be released into suitable natural habitat outside the species' current natural range (but within its probable historical range, absent a finding by the Director of the Service in the extreme case that the primary habitat of the species has been unsuitably and irreversibly altered or destroyed).
+1531 et seq.) included the addition of section 10(j), which allows for the designation of reintroduced populations of listed species as

+"experimental populations."
+The provisions of section 10(j) were enacted to ameliorate concerns that reintroduced populations will negatively impact landowners and other private parties, by giving the Secretary greater regulatory flexibility and discretion in managing the reintroduction of listed species to encourage recovery in collaboration with partners, especially private landowners.
+Under section 10(j) of the Act and our regulations at 50 CFR 17.81, the Service may designate an endangered or threatened species that has been or will be released into suitable natural habitat outside the species' current natural range (but within its probable historical range, absent a finding by the Director of the Service in the extreme case that the primary habitat of the species has been unsuitably and irreversibly altered or destroyed) as an experimental population.

-As discussed below (see Relationship of the NEP to Recovery Efforts), we are considering the reintroduction of the Oregon silverspot butterfly into areas of suitable habitat within its historical range for the purpose of restoring populations to meet recovery goals.
+As discussed below (see Relationship of the NEP to Recovery Efforts), we intend to reintroduce the Oregon silverspot butterfly into areas of suitable habitat within its historical range for the purpose of restoring populations to meet recovery goals.
 Oregon silverspot butterfly populations have been reduced from at least 20 formerly known locations to only 5, thus reintroductions are important to achieve biological redundancy in populations and to broaden the distribution of populations within the geographic range of the subspecies.
-The restoration of multiple populations of Oregon silverspot butterfly distributed across its range is one of the recovery criteria identified for the subspecies (USFWS 2001, pp. 39-41).
+The restoration of multiple populations of the Oregon silverspot butterfly distributed across its range is one of the recovery criteria identified for the subspecies (USFWS 2001, pp. 39-41)